 Interest income and expenses are reported on an accrual basis using the effective interest method.
-Dividends, other than those from investments in associates, are recognised at the time the right to receive payment is established.
+Dividend income, other than those from investments in associates, are recognised at the time the right to receive payment is established.

-4.8 Operating expenses
+4.7 Operating expenses